sbouddha/sql-100-days/sql_Zachary_interview_questions.md

  sales     |     1 |   5000 |
  sales     |     4 |   4800 |

-Task: Write a query that returns the same table, but with a new column that has average salary per depname.
+**Task**: Write a query that returns the same table, but with a new column that has average salary per depname.
 We would expect a table in the form:

   depname  | empno | salary | avg_salary |
 -----------+-------+--------+------------+